sclaussen/fourfours/README.md

 be invalid are not generated.
 - Invalid expression: `4.4! + sum(4.4)` (decimal factorial/sum)

-Expressions that result in invalid evaluations at runtime are ignored.
+Expressions that result in invalid evaluations are skipped and thus will not represent a valid solution.
 - Invalid expression: `(4 * (4 / (4 - 4)))` (divide by zero)
 - Invalid expression: `(((4 - 4) - 4) - 4)!` (negative factorial)